rshom/DEEPi/README.md

 # Use-case

-If this project helps you, please let us now.
+If this project helps you, please let us know.

 # Contribution